 The benefit of sharing a room with your baby

-We appreciate how difficult it can be to keep your baby’s room between the ideal 16-20⁰C in the warmer months, knowing that overheating can pose a risk.
+We appreciate how difficult it can be to keep a room at 16-20⁰C (the ideal room temperature for a baby) in the warmer months, knowing that overheating can pose a risk.
 If the room where the baby sleeps is difficult to cool, follow the ‘summer rules’ of lighter bedding and clothing and open the bedroom door and a window, if it is safe to do so.

 You might also like to use a fan to cool the room, but don’t aim it directly on the baby.

 When the weather is hot it is important to make sure that your baby has plenty of fluids.
-Fully breastfed babies don’t need any extra water until they start eating solid food.
-During hot weather they may want to breastfeed more than usual.
+Fully breastfed babies don’t need any extra water until they start eating solid food but during hot weather they may want to breastfeed more than usual.
 If you’re bottle feeding, as well as their usual milk feeds, you can give your baby a little cooled boiled water.
-If your baby wakes at night, they’ll probably want milk.
-If they have had their usual milk feeds, try cooled boiled water as well.

-My home is below the ideal temperature in the winter, should I keep the heating on all night?
+In the winter, my home is below the recommended room temperature for babies.
+Should I keep the heating on all night?

-It is rarely necessary to keep your heating on all night, and adding an extra layer will usually help.
-Remember not to add a hat to your baby when they are indoors, as their head is important for
+It is rarely necessary to keep your heating on all night, and adding an extra layer will usually help if you can’t get the room to the recommended room temperature for babies.

 If you do feel your home is too cold and you want to leave the heating on all night, make sure it is set at a low temperature, and certainly no higher than 20⁰C.